davidberriman/PHP-Class-Generator/readme.txt

 $ php createClass.php myClassName

-The PHP file will be genereted in the top level folder
+The PHP file will be genereted at: include/classes/